One of the hardest roles you will ever play in life is that of a parent.

 When pampering kids we need to draw a line to not give it excessively.
 And that’s what permissive parents do.

-They do excessive pampering by doing things for kids which they are completely capable of doing themselves.
+They do excessive pampering by doing things for kids that they are completely capable of doing themselves.
 They are too afraid to make their children angry so the kids get away with everything.

 Such kids grow up to take everything for granted and could become weak as they expect everyone to do everything for them.